-If parents separate while care is being provided for their child under a single arrangement, they should advise Annandale After School Centre, (as well as Policy endorsed 2nd November 2021 Evaluation and review due 2nd May 2023
+If parents separate while care is being provided for their child under a single arrangement, they should advise Annandale After School Centre, (as well as Policy endorsed 2nd May 2023 Evaluation and review 2nd November 2024

 Centrelink) of the separation as soon as possible.
 Annual After School Centre will create a new enrolment notice for the parent who was not previously the Child Care Subsidy claimant for the child, if that parent is taking on liability for the cost of some of the child care fees.
 Once parents have separated and have been separately assessed for Child Care Subsidy by Centrelink, entitlements will be calculated individually.